boltops-tools/ufo/docs/_docs/auto-completion.md

 title: Auto Completion
 ---

 Ufo supports bash auto-completion.
-To set it up add this to your `~/.profile` or `.bashrc`:
+To set it up add the following to your `~/.profile` or `.bashrc`:

 ```
 eval $(ufo completion_script)
 ```

-Don't forget to restart your shell.
+Remember to restart your shell or source your profile file.

 Auto Completion examples: